1962 Tipperary Senior Hurling Championship

-The 1962 Tipperary Senior Hurling Championship was the 72nd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1962 Tipperary Senior Hurling Championship was the 71st staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 16 September to 14 October 1962.

 Thurles Sarsfields were the defending champions.

-On 14 October 1962, Thurles Sarsfields won the championship after a 1–07 to 1–06 defeat of Moycarkey-Borris in the final at Thurles Sportsfield.
-It was their 24th championship title overall and their second title in succession.
+The final was played on 14 October 1962 at Thurles Sportsfield, between Thurles Sarsfields and Moycarkey–Borris, in what was their first ever meeting in the final.
+Thurles Sarsfields won the match by 1–07 to 1–06 to claim their 24th championship title overall and a second consecutive title.

+Tom Moloughney was the championship's top scorer with 2–09.